 While navigating procedures during COVID-19, it’s best to look to the experts.
 The CDC’s Reopening Guidance for Cleaning and Disinfecting provides guidance for cleaning and disinfecting businesses.
 Plus, the CDC offers an easy-to-follow Cleaning & Disinfecting Decision Tool to help you understand which areas and surfaces need to be cleaned before you open your doors with confidence.

 Your first step is to research and understand the government jurisdiction guidelines and resources available for facilities like yours.
-For example, the Georgia State Board of Cosmetologists and Barbers released safety guidelines with specific cleaning requirements for businesses reopening after stay-at-home orders.
-Oklahoma offered these guidelines for personal care businesses like hair and nail salons and barbershops, and Texas offered this checklist to get cosmetology salon, employees, and contractors ready to open.
+For example, the Georgia State Board of Cosmetologists and Barbers released safety guidelines with specific cleaning requirements for businesses reopening after stay-at-home orders and Oklahoma offered these guidelines for personal care businesses like hair and nail salons and barbershops.

 Be sure that you (and your team) have a good understanding of which disinfectant products meet the EPA criteria and can be used against COVID-19, and learn about the differences between cleaning, sanitizing, disinfecting, and sterilizing: